-The members of the median ensemble were computed in an identical manner to those in the winter equivalent, and their results are shown in Fig. 11(b).
-Here, a clear difference emerges: very few parcels seem to have recently been in the upper atmosphere at all, most now come from the boundary layer along the African coast, or are lowermid tropospheric parcels that have remained in situ.
+The members of the median ensemble were computed in an identical manner to those in the winter equivalent, and their results are shown in Fig. 11b.
+Here, a clear difference emerges: very few parcels seem to have recently been in the upper atmosphere at all, and most now come from the boundary layer along the African coast or are lower- to midtropospheric parcels that have remained in situ.

-The members of the wet ensemble were also computed in the same manner as for the winter equivalent, and their origins are shown in Fig. 11(c).
+The members of the wet ensemble were also computed in the same manner as for the winter equivalent, and their origins are shown in Fig. 11c.
 Here, a majority of these parcels originate from near the surface of the Indian Ocean, along the Arabian and African coasts; with many of the rest coming from across northern and central India and the Bay of Bengal.

-In summary, there is one major difference between the median and wet ensembles across both seasons, that is the large uptake of boundary layer parcels from north and central India, and the head of the Bay of Bengal.
-This is indicative of influence from tropical disturbances, which may provide an additional source of moisture during events.
+In summary, there is one major difference between the median and wet ensembles across both seasons: the large uptake of boundary layer parcels from north and central India, and the head of the Bay of Bengal.
+This is indicative of the influence from tropical disturbances, which may provide an additional source of moisture during events.

 Now we know the origins of the air parcels comprising the atmospheric columns above EPEs, but we still do not know from where these parcels gather their moisture.
-Here, we select the starting points of backtrajectories thus: for each EPE, draw a box of side 300 km with the event at the centre, then look for the ten voxels of highest relative humidity in that box between 925 and 500 hPa on the day of the event in ERA-Interim.
-These are then tracked back, as before, for five days, and coloured according to their specific humidity.
+Here, we select the starting points of back trajectories: for each EPE, we draw a box 300 km on a side with the event at the center, then look for the 10 voxels of highest relative humidity in that box between 925 and 500 hPa on the day of the event in ERA-Interim.
+These are then tracked back, as before, for 5 days, and colored according to their specific humidity.
 This method is very similar to that used by Martius et al. (2013).

-Fig. 12(a) shows these 1000 trajectories for the case of the hundred strongest relative EPEs for June - September.
-Whilst some of these parcels originate from over the Eurasian continent itself - apparently deriving their moisture from the Caspian Sea - the overwhelming majority of moisture is picked up from the Arabian Sea, as suspected (Sengupta and Sarkar, 2006; Levine and Turner, 2012).
-The overall pattern resembles that for composite extreme rainfall events over Nepal (Bohlinger et al., 2017) Some further parcels gain moisture from the Bay of Bengal, and there remains a positive northward gradient in specific humidity over the subcontinent itself, indicating that some additional moisture is further added to the incoming parcels by moisture flux convergence.
-Alternatively, this could be moisture recycling and re-evaporation from the moist/irrigated surface.
-In the winter case (Fig. 12(b)), there is no large scale monsoon flow to arrange the trajectories, as such the picture is a little more confusing.
+Figure 12a shows these 1000 trajectories for the case of the 100 strongest relative EPEs for June-September.
+While some of these parcels originate from over the Eurasian continent itself, apparently deriving their moisture from the Caspian Sea, the overwhelming majority of moisture is picked up from the Arabian Sea, as suspected (Sengupta and Sarkar 2006; Levine and Turner 2012).
+The overall pattern resembles that for composite extreme rainfall events over Nepal (Bohlinger et al. 2017).
+Some further parcels gain moisture from the Bay of Bengal, and there remains a positive northward gradient in specific humidity over the subcontinent itself, indicating that some additional moisture is further added to the incoming parcels by moisture flux convergence.
+Alternatively, this could be moisture recycling and reevaporation from the moist/irrigated surface.
+In the winter case (Fig. 12b), there is no large-scale monsoon flow to arrange the trajectories, as such the picture is a little more confusing.
 Again, a majority of the moisture seems to originate from the Arabian Sea, although other less local water sources play a part.